 If staff are concerned about faith abuse they must report this to the Designated Safeguarding Lead who will make the relevant referrals.
-KCSIE 2023 has a link to additional advice and support; https://www.gov.uk/government/publications/national-action-plan-to-tackle-child-abuse-linked-to-faith-or-belief
+KCSIE 2024 has a link to additional

 Female Genital Mutilation

 FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
 It is illegal in the UK and a form of child abuse with long lasting harmful consequences.